 I’ve always been fascinated by etiquette, including which fork to use and where to put your napkin when you leave the table.
-It’s like a little game, and it can make you feel more confident and empowered.
+Of course, it doesn’t really matter, but it can make you feel more confident.
 So, here’s a handy guide to eating dinner, illustrated by the fantastic Gemma Correll…

-If you’re a guest at a dinner party (pictured above), wait to start eating until the host or hostess takes his or her first bite (unless they absolutely insist that you start).
+If you’re a guest at a dinner party (pictured above), wait to start eating until the host takes his or her first bite (unless they absolutely insist that you start).

 When you are finished with your meal, your knife and fork should be placed on your plate diagonally from upper left to lower right (11 to 5 if you imagine your plate as a clock face).
 This is a secret code to the waiter (or host) that you’re finished.